 - Their health insurance premiums must be paid in full by the date the tax return is due.
 This can include advance payments of the Premium Tax Credit.

-- Your client’s total household income for the year is greater than the federal poverty limit but less than four times the limit.
+- Your client’s total household income for the year must be greater than the federal poverty limit but less than four times the limit.
 There is a notable exception to this provision when the estimated household income was at least 100% of the federal poverty level at the time of application for the APTC.
 In such cases, they can obtain the PTC if their income ultimately is below 100% of the federal poverty level.

 - In most cases, if your client is married filing separately, they are not eligible for the tax credit.

 Reconciling Advance Payments of the Premium Tax Credit (APTC)